 The M.E.E. may be pursued on a part-time or full-time basis during the fall and spring semesters.
 A 3.0 GPA must be maintained in major and minor coursework.
 Only courses in which a grade of C or above is achieved will be counted towards the M.E.E. degree.
 Students whose GPA falls below a 2.33 will be placed on academic probation by the university.
 Students whose GPA falls below a 3.0 will be placed on academic probation by the ECE Department.
 Students must maintain continuous program enrollment and involvement unless granted an official leave of absence.
-For more information see General Announcements: ga.rice.edu.
+For more information see the GA: ga.rice.edu.

 ELEC 698 Seminar